ralphje/imagemounter/docs/python.rst

       The mountpoint of the volume after :func:`mount` has been called.

-   .. attribute:: bindmountpoint

-      The mountpoint of the volume after :func:`bindmount` has been called.

    .. attribute:: loopback

       The loopback device used by the volume after :func:`mount` (or related methods) has been called.